 Omaha, Nebraska's largest population center, is located on the western bank of the Missouri River, which serves as the Nebraska-Iowa boundary.
 Originally settled by the Omaha Indian Tribe, Omaha was soon a favorite stop for early settlers traveling up the Missouri River.
 Omaha's frontier traditions and values have remained largely intact as the city has progressed into the 21st century.
-Creighton's campus is located on the northwest edge of downtown Omaha, Nebraska.
-The University's planned campus of nearly 100 acres is near the city's revitalized urban center.
+Creighton's 108-acre campus is located on the northwest edge of downtown Omaha, Nebraska.

-A center for information technology, telecommunications, transportation and food processing, Omaha, Neb., is the heart of a metropolitan area of about 720,000, with more than 1 million people within a 50-mile radius.
+A center for information technology, telecommunications, transportation and food processing, Omaha, Neb., is the heart of a metropolitan area of about 775,000, with more than 1 million people within a 50-mile radius.
 The city is the major urban area between Chicago and Denver and between Kansas City and Minneapolis.
 The metro Omaha area has seen steady growth over the past five decades and is now the 45th largest city and the 61st largest metro area in the nation.